The new generation lunar gravitational wave detectors: sky map resolution and joint analysis: Methods

 The modulation factor on the detector induced by the Earth-Sun and Moon-Earth motions $e^{i \phi^\alpha(t)}$, can be expressed as follows \cite{zhang2021sky}

-where $f$ is the GW frequency, $R$ is the orbit radius of the detector center in the heliocentric-ecliptic coordinate system.
-For CIGO, we can calculate using the formula:
+where $f$ is the GW frequency, $R$ is the orbit radius of the detector center in the heliocentric-ecliptic coordinate system, $ (\theta_s, \phi_s)$ is the spherical coordinates of the gravitational-wave source on the celestial sphere, $\phi_\alpha$ is the ecliptic longitude of the detector $\alpha$ at t = 0.
+The detailed derivation of this formula is presented in Supplementary Information C. For CIGO, we can calculate using the equivalent radius by direct geometric projection:

-where $R_{E}$ and $R_{M}$ are the semi-major axis of Earth and Moon orbit.
-Due to the long duration and large scale of the CIGO mission, we often set $R_{E}$ to 1\, AU and the observation time $T$ to 1 year. $\theta_m$ is the orbital inclination of the Moon in Fig.1, $(\theta_s, \phi_s)$ is the spherical coordinates of the gravitational-wave source on the celestial sphere,$\phi_\alpha$ is the ecliptic longitude of the detector $\alpha$ at t = 0.
-Given the significant difference in their orders of magnitude,$R_{M}$(0.00257\, AU) can be neglected.
+where $R_{E}$ and $R_{M}$ are the radius of Earth and Moon orbit.
+Due to the long duration and large scale of the CIGO mission, we often set $R_{E}$ to 1\, AU and the observation time $T$ to 1 year. $\theta_m$ is the orbital inclination of the lunar orbit plane in Fig. 8.
+Given the significant gap in their orders of magnitude, $R_{M}$ (0.00257 AU) can be neglected.